the practical kitchen

 This easy homemade everything bagel seasoning blend takes less than 5-minutes to make.
 All you need are sesame and poppy seeds and dried, minced garlic and onion.

-Homemade everything bagel seasoning stores well for a long time and is so good on everything bagels (or any homemade bagels, really), all kinds of eggs, avocado toast, and can be used to make so many fun snacks like these everything bagel Goldfish crackers!
+Homemade everything bagel seasoning stores well for a long time and is so good on my popular homemade everything bagels, sprinkled on eggs, on top of smashed avocado toast, and it can be used to make so many fun snacks like these everything bagel Goldfish crackers!

 close up of everything bagel seasoning in a glass jar.